r-xs-fi/.github/README.md

 # Build process

-With rate exceptions, most of our build processes look like this:
+With rare exceptions, most of our build processes look like this:

 ```mermaid
 flowchart TD